cedadev/mistamover/doc/src/modes.rst

 One-off move mode
 -----------------

 The *one-off* process can also be run in *move* transfer mode.
-In this case it acts the same as the one-off *mirror* mode but after each file is successfully trasnferred to the target host **the copy on the local host will be deleted.**
+In this case it acts the same as the one-off *mirror* mode but after each file is successfully transferred to the target host **the copy on the local host will be deleted.**

 **WARNING: The default transfer mode is "move".
 Do not set your incoming directory to a location in which you intend to keep data without setting the transfer mode to "mirror"!**